• Add description, images, menus and links to your mega menu

 Brunneria borealis.
 North American Stick Mantis.
 Brunners

-Brunneria borealis, common name Brunner's mantis, Brunner's stick mantis,or northern grass mantis, is a species of praying mantis native to the Southern United States.
-It is the only species known to reproduce solely through parthenogenesis; there are no males.
+Brunneria borealis, commonly known as Brunner's mantis, Brunner's stick mantis,or northern grass mantis, is a species of praying mantis native to the Southern United States.
+It is the only species that reproduces solely through parthenogenesis; no males exist.

-borealis is an elongated green insect with the typical raptorial forelimbs of a mantis.
+Borealis is an elongated green insect with the typical raptorial forelimbs of a mantis.
 The adults have reduced-size wings and are probably unable to fly.
-They can grow to a length of about 77 mm (3 in).
-Though you can see here my adults measure better than 5".
-Perhaps its due to the rearing captive breed and feeding.
+They can grow to about 77 mm (3 in).
+As you can see here, my adults measure better than 5".
+Perhaps it's due to the rearing of captive breeds and feeding them.

-This mantis does not breed sexually and the adults, which are all female, lay their eggs without the involvement of a male.
-The clutch of eggs is protected by an ootheca or egg-case.
-In most mantid species, each mantid nymph emerges from its own hole in the egg-case, but in this species, one of the ootheca is drawn out into a point and all the nymphs emerge through this.
-The nymphs are similar to the adults in appearance and go through a series of moults as they grow.
+This mantis does not breed sexually, and the adults, all female, lay their eggs without the involvement of a male.
+An ootheca or egg case protects the clutch of eggs.
+In most mantid species, each mantid nymph emerges from its hole in the egg case, but in this species, one of the ootheca is drawn out into a point, and all the nymphs emerge through this.
+The nymphs are similar to the adults in appearance and go through a series of molts as they grow.

-Mantids are generally ambush predators, but little is known about the natural diet of this mantis.
+Mantids are generally ambush predators, but little is known about this mantis's natural diet.
 It can be found at night about a foot off the ground, climbing higher among the grasses if disturbed.
-Judging by its size, it probably feeds on grasshoppers.
-Though in captivity fruit flies and Blue bottle flies are well received.
+Judging by its size, it probably feeds on grasshoppers, though in captivity, fruit flies and Blue bottle flies are well received.

 Notify me when this product is available: